 Prescot Townscape Heritage Initiative (THI) grant scheme

-Prescot Townscape Heritage Initiative (THI) is a five year project to repair, restore and re-use historic buildings and spaces in Prescot town centre.
-Prescot is one of the oldest settlements in Merseyside and the project is drawing on its diverse heritage to help shape the town's future.
+Prescot Townscape Heritage Initiative (THI) was a project run over a five-year period that supported the repair, restoration and re-use of historic buildings and spaces in Prescot town centre.
+Prescot is one of the oldest settlements in Merseyside and the project drew on its diverse heritage to help shape the town's future.

-The THI is supporting the restoration of shopfronts, historic architectural features, repairs to historic buildings and improvement of open spaces, including the medieval Market Place.
-It aims to make Prescot town centre more attractive and vibrant, by working with existing businesses, attracting new businesses and creating new homes.
+The THI supported the restoration of shopfronts, historic architectural features, repairs to historic buildings and improvements to open spaces, including the medieval Market Place.
+Its aim was to strengthen Prescot town centres cultural offer and promote a more attractive and vibrant area, by working collaboratively with existing businesses, whilst attracting new businesses and creating new homes.

 There are at present no other sources of grant funding available for historic buildings in Knowsley.